How to Get the Most out of App Analytics

 Analytics are crucial for successful app marketing.
 This information allows you to create marketing strategies that target specific audiences and deliver personalised content based on usage behaviour.
 Leveraging this can help ensure you effectively engage all app users through relevant messaging that speaks to their unique needs.

 Leveraging app analytics and understanding your user’s journey can ensure your app’s success in the marketplace.
 In-app analytics is a standard feature for every app created with Liquid State.
-The Liquid State app framework, Ubiquity, enables businesses to build native code-free apps as part of an integrated communications solution for a variety of business functions.
+The Liquid State app framework enables businesses to build native code-free apps as part of an integrated communications solution for a variety of business functions.